razorpay/alohomora/README.rst

 1. Read the entire table and decrypt all secrets and cache them locally.
 2. Render the template with these files and 3 extra variables: ``env``, ``app``, and ``ENV`` variables.
-3. Generate a diff report with any secrets that have been updated, and send it to a log file.
-The report should contain number of secrets updated, and their keys only.
-4. Overwrite the file with the new one if *everything looks cool*.

 ``ENV`` is same as `os.environ` inside the jinja template.